Shingu: Secret of the Stellar Wars: Characters

 This mysterious figure first appears during the big judo match between Mischu and Miyanomori.
 He's there under the guise of a simple team helper, but there's more to him than meets the eye.
 Kanata is quiet, but extremely confident – and he has every reason to be.

 Production notes

 Despite airing in 2001, when most mainstream anime had transitioned away from traditional cel animation in favor of digital ink and paint for their production, Shingu stands out as an oddity for using cels for its entire run.

 Thanks to this, Shingu: Secret of the Stellar Wars is part of the very last major batch of brand new cel animated TV anime ever made, many of which came out and ended in 2001.
-This included other series like: Noir, Galaxy Angel, The Family's Defensive Alliance, Mahoromatic and Figure 17; with the latter and Shingu being the only two cel made animes still airing new episodes by the end of 2001 when nearly every studio switched to digital colors, with Figure 17 being the only one to air new episodes into 2002 due to its unique monthly airing schedule.
+This included other series like: Noir, Galaxy Angel, The Family's Defensive Alliance, Mahoromatic and Figure 17; with the latter and Shingu being the only two cel made anime still airing new episodes by the end of 2001 when nearly every studio switched to digital colors, with Figure 17 being the only one to air new episodes into 2002 due to its unique monthly airing schedule.